HTML Iframes

 By default, an iframe has a border around it.

-To remove the border, add the style
+To remove the border, add the style attribute and use the CSS border property:

 Example